Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-All of this translates into what is probably the most international undergraduate business school experience currently offered in the U.S. That has also translated into very lofty employment outcomes.
+All of this translates into what is probably one of the most international undergraduate business school experience currently offered in the U.S. That has also translated into very lofty employment outcomes.

 Students looking for a truly international experience in an urban setting with strong job outcomes should put New York’s Stern at the top of their list.
 Georgetown University’s McDonough School is probably the only other top program that compares.